Butterbeer recipe and DIY Butterbeer mugs

 Start by measuring your heavy whipping cream into a bowl.

-Once your cream topping is ready, add your vanilla butter nut flavoring to your cream soda and stir gently so you don’t get rid of all the carbonation in the soda.
+Next, add the remaining 1 tsp of vanilla butter nut flavoring to your cream soda and stir gently so you don’t get rid of all the carbonation in the soda.

 Trust us, it tastes even better than it looks!
 We would love to hear feedback from others who have tried the original Butterbeer at the Wizarding World of Harry Potter.
 Try our recipe and see how you think it compares!